Ayurvedic Diet Plan during Pregnancy

 - Vegetables like fenugreek, spinach, cabbage, pumpkin, okra, potatoes, cucumber, bitter guard, bottle guard, and carrot are especially recommended during pregnancy.
 They are good sources of vitamins and minerals.
 However, vegetables like corn, mushrooms, peas, and beans should be avoided.

-Mangoes, watermelons, custard apples, guavas, and pears should be consumed with moderation.
+Mangoes, watermelons, custard apples, guavas, and pears should be consumed in moderation.
 Fruits like papaya, pineapple, and kiwi should be avoided.
 Fruits should be taken every day.

 - Fresh fruit juices: They regulate the levels of fluid and acidity in the body.